eth-educators/eth-docker/README.md

 ## Step 1: Install prerequisites

 You will need git, docker, and docker-compose.
 This should work on Linux, possibly MacOS.
-Running a node on Windows 10 is highly discouraged because of time synchronization concerns.
+Running a node via this project on Windows 10 is [highly discouraged](WINDOWS.md) because of time synchronization concerns.
 Please see [prerequisites](PREREQUISITES.md) and then come back here.

 ## Step 2: Choose a client, initial setup